 - Near the climax of the movie, Fletcher and Andrew reconvene, and Fletcher reveals that he was fired from Shaffer after Sean Casey's parents got a student to testify against him as an anonymous witness.
 He then invites Andrew to play for his new band like an old friend; just as they take the stage, he drops a bomb on him:Fletcher: You think I'm fucking stupid?
 I know it was you.

 - The exact line early on where Fletcher's insults and abuse escalate from severe to outright grotesque:

-- Wham Shot: Fletcher hurling the chair at Andrew's head out of nowhere after making him think he'd finally fixed his mistake, giving the audience their first indicator as to who he truly is, and how much of a hellhole Andrew's officially in.
+- Wham Shot: Fletcher hurling a chair at Andrew's head out of nowhere after making him think he'd finally fixed his mistake, giving the audience their first indicator as to who he truly is, and how much of a hellhole Andrew's officially in.